So the last condition that I wanted to touch upon in terms of the cardiovascular system,

 those little seeds are only going to go towards the lungs

 and may cause little septic emboli, little tiny pneumonias, so to speak, in the chest wall.

-However, in patients with left-sided heart disease, those little micro emboli of septic material
+However, in patients with right-sided heart disease, those little micro emboli of septic material

 are shooting off into the entire population of your blood stream